eliaskanakis/react-crud/README.md

 For demo purposes the following variable has been declared at .env as:
 REACT_APP_SERVER_URL=https://crudservices.azurewebsites.net

+So the graphQL endpoint of the demo is the [https://crudservices.azurewebsites.net/api/query](https://crudservices.azurewebsites.net/api/query]).

 ## Form Layout Url

-editFormUrl (property of list layout), is a url that responds the form layout in json format.
+editFormUrl (property of list layout), is a url that must respond with the form layout in json format.
 A simple form layout example is the following:

 ```
 {